KNOXVILLE, Tenn. — The smell of freshly cut grass is in the air, it’s the first day of spring and Tennessee’s new coach is ready to shout “Play Ball!”

 What should Tennessee fans expect in the spring?

-There will be plenty of competition this spring, with no jobs safe, and a handful of graduate transfers and impact freshmen en route to Knoxville for summer school in June.
+There will be plenty of competition, with no jobs safe, and a handful of graduate transfers and impact freshmen en route to Knoxville for summer school in June.

 SEC Country’s Mike Griffith and WNML’s Josh Ward discuss the Vols spring drills, and if there could ultimately be some transfers.